truecharts/website/news/2023-12-20-persistence-changes.md

 **SCALE**

-- General: Anything using a statefullset (that includes things using statefullsets as a dependency) will need to be reinstalled.
+- General: Anything using a statefullset with a VolumeClaimTemplate (that includes things using statefullsets as a dependency) will need to be reinstalled.
 - Ingress: Most of the cert-manager settings have been moved to "integrations" and they are reset.
 - Ingress: All of the Traefik settings have been moved to "integrations" and they are reset.
 - Ingress: This means you likely will lose TLS and security middlewares after the update, until adapted.
-- CNPG: You might need to manually enter `256Gi` as storage size in the GUI
-- CNPG: Instance number and storage size have been moved and reset to defaults.
+- CNPG: If present in the old GUI, Instance number and storage size have been moved and reset to defaults.
-- CNPG: The other features should not be touched during migration.